w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 value to `0000000000000003ce929d0e0e4736` it is recommended to generate value like `4bf92f3577b34da6a3ce929d0e0e4736` where `4bf92f3577b34da6a` is a random value or a function of time & host value.
-Note, even though system may operate with shorter `trace-id` for distributed traces reporting - full `trace-id` should be propagated to confirm to specification.
+Note, even though system may operate with shorter `trace-id` for distributed traces reporting - full `trace-id` should be propagated to conform to specification.

 Implementation MAY decide to completely ignore the traceparent when the trace-id is invalid.